 We check top retailers to find the best deals on dehumidifiers.

-We only include offers on dehumidifiers that do well in our lab tests, so if a dehumidifier doesn't meet a decent standard, you won't find it on this list – even if it's been heavily reduced.
+We only include offers on dehumidifiers that do well in our lab tests.
+If a dehumidifier doesn't make the grade, you won't find it on this list – even if it's been heavily reduced.

 *References to ‘Average price' and 'Cheapest price' are based on Which? market knowledge and information supplied by our partners.
 Prices are checked for the six calendar months prior to publication.
 Not all retailers are included in our checks.